NIttenmkt/ivia.index/README.md

 `v1.0 — Exploratory`

-IVIA is an exploratory instrument.
-It is not a standardized metric and has not been validated by third parties.
-Its value is directional, not statistically precise.
+IVIA is an evolving framework.
+Current results should be interpreted as directional rather than statistically definitive.
 See [/docs/limitaciones.md](/docs/limitaciones.md) for a full declaration of limitations.

 ---